OficialmenteJJC/VideoGamesSalesTableau/README.md

-# Video Games Sales Tableau project
+# Videogames Sales Tableau project

+A personal project where I got data from Kaggle and made an interactive dashboard on Tableau to view videogame sales by genre, year, and platform.